TeamHG-Memex/eli5/docs/source/overview.rst

 * formatting code can be reused between machine learning frameworks;
 * 'drill down' code like feature filtering or text highlighting can be reused;
 * there are lots of gotchas and small differences which ELI5 takes care of;
-* algorithms like LIME_ try to explain a black-box classifier through a locally-fit simple, interpretable classifier.
+* algorithms like :ref:`LIME <eli5-lime>`
+  (`paper <http://arxiv.org/abs/1602.04938>`_) try to explain a black-box classifier through a locally-fit simple, interpretable classifier.
   It means that with each additional supported "simple" classifier/regressor algorithms like LIME are getting more options automatically.